Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Proof of theorem

 \begin{remark} Such a direct computation seems possible only for the variance of linear statistics thanks to the special structure of the reproducing variance $V_0$, $(\ref{variance_reproducing})$.
 A technical difficulty to compute the limit of the higher-order cumulants comes from the singularity of the correlation kernel $K_{\Psi,\alpha}^N$ along the diagonal.
 Therefore, it is better to exploit instead the fact that the kernel $L^N_{\Psi,\eta}$ given by $(\ref{kernel_L})$ is translation-invariant and use Soshnikov's method. \end{remark}

 We have seen in section~\ref{sect:C^n} that, up to a scaling, the modified ensembles have the same limit at the critical scale.
-Thus we have already obtained two expressions for the variance of the random variable $\Xi_{\Psi,\tau'} f$; formula~(\ref{modified_CUE_variance}) in the Circular case, resp$.$ formula (\ref{GUE_variance}) in the Gaussian case.
-Theorem~\ref{thm:MNS_C^n} provides a third expression, see (\ref{C2}) below, and we will check that all these expressions are consistent.
-By formula (\ref{MNS_C^n}),
+Thus we have obtained three expressions for the variance of the random variable $\Xi_{\Psi,\tau} f$; formula \eqref{MNS_C^n} and formulae (\ref{modified_CUE_variance}) and (\ref{variance_2}) in the Circular and Gaussian case respectivel.
+Note that these formulae are well-defined for any shape $\Psi \in \F$ and and we will now check that they are consistent.
+By \eqref{M}, $\M({\bf 1+1})= -1$ and by (\ref{Lambda}), for any $u\in\R^2_0$,